-Feel free to contact us if you have research results or valuable experience to share or think your project could benefit from feedback. contact us >
+Contact us if you have research results or valuable experience to share or think your project could benefit from feedback.

 DutchCulture | Centre for international cooperation

-Slow Destinations was the theme of the third LAB meeting.
-It offered two interesting cases: a Cittaslow certified municipality in the Netherlands and a “Slow Tourisme” region in Switzerland that offers “Slow Travel, Slow Sleep, Slow Food, Slow Wine, Slow City”.
+SLOW DESTINATIONS was the theme of the third LAB meeting on 9 December 2020.
+The LAB meeting included two interesting cases: a Cittaslow certified municipality in the Netherlands and a “Slow Tourisme” region in Switzerland that offers “Slow Travel, Slow Sleep, Slow Food, Slow Wine, Slow City”.